Our Lady of Lourdes Catholic Primary School

 How accessible is Our Lady of Lourdes School both indoors and outdoors?

 We have made every effort to ensure that we are fully compliant with the requirements of the DDA.
 Our school building is quite old but has newer extensions in some parts.
 It has 4 different floor levels.
 All access doors are linked to different floors by staircases and no part of the building is fully wheelchair accessible for this reason.
 The Governing Body have determined that it would not be reasonable to make the extensive adaptions necessary to make our school fully wheelchair or mobility aid accessible.

-Children requesting admission who are wheelchair users may find that this school will not be able to meet those needs effectively over time.
+Children requesting admission who are wheelchair users may find that this school will not be able to meet those needs effectively.
 Visitors coming to watch assemblies or do activities in the school hall or main ground floor will be able to access the building via the Parish Centre and school hall doors.